gopaladhikari/movflx/README.md

 ## Description

 Movflx is a MERN stack website that allows users to explore and interact with a collection of movies and TV shows.
 It provides features for user authentication, including Google authentication and email/password authentication.
-Users can perform CRUD operations on movies and TV shows, as well as interact with the content through comments, likes, and replies.
+Users can add movie in watch later to view the movie later.

 ## Technologies Used

 - MongoDB: A NoSQL database used for storing application data.
 - Express.js: A Node.js framework used for building web applications and APIs.
 - Next.js: A JavaScript library used for building user interfaces and sever logic.
 - Node.js: A JavaScript runtime used for server-side development.

 ## Features

 1. **User Authentication**

    - Google authentication
    - Email/password authentication

 2. **Movie and TV Show Management**

-   -  Create, Read, Update, Delete (CRUD) operations

-   -  Authentication using Google
+   - Movie are streamed to authenticated users
+   - User can add watch later

 3. **User Interactions**

    - Comments
    - Likes
    - Replies to comments

+4. **Payment Gateway**
+   - Paypal
+   - Esewa
+   - Khalti

 ## File Structure

 - **server (node.js/express)**

   - Routes
   - Controllers
   - Models
   - Authentication middleware

 - **client (next.js)**
   - Components
   - Redux for state management
   - API calls to backend

 ## Authentication Flow

 - Google OAuth
 - Email/password authentication

 ## To run this application locally